celineramirez/celineramirez/README.md

 ## Hello, I'm Celine👋
-I'm a Cloud Engineer and I work with AWS and Terraform (IaC).
+I'm a DevOps Engineer and I work with AWS and Terraform (IaC).
 I'm currently practicing Go and using it to build a currency converter.

 ### Skills:
 #### 💻 Backend: